February 9, 2022 – PCRA Hearing

 On February 20, 2013, a Philadelphia court found India Spellman guilty of second-degree murder, robbery, and related charges.
 She received a sentence of 30 years to life in prison.
 India was just 17 years old at the time of her arrest and a standout high school basketball player.
 She had never previously been in trouble with the law.

 India Spellman did not commit these crimes.
-Her wrongful conviction stems from the fabricated testimony of a 14-year-old child, police misconduct and abuse, and an inept and ill-prepared trial attorney.
+Her wrongful conviction stems from the fabricated testimony of a 14-year-old child*, police misconduct and abuse, and an inept and ill-prepared trial attorney.
 We can prove that India Spellman is legally and factually innocent.
+You can read more about our advocacy efforts on her case here.
+Read more about India’s case below.

 JUMP TO SECTION